eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 kubectl logs -f --tail=-1 -l app=client1 -c client |less
 ```

+Initially you will only see around 6 lines of output of environment
+variables with client configuration data.

-Hint: To search in `less` use `\`, to go to the start of the logs use
+> Hint: As we get more output, to search in `less` use `\`, to go to
-`g` and the end use `G`.
-To exit less use `q`.
+the start of the logs use `g` and the end use `G`.
+To exit less use
+`q`.
+Alternative, use another pager you are comfortable with.

+Select `Login` in the client and observe a few more lines in the
-The login redirection to the identity provider can be seen from the
+client logs.
+The login redirection to the identity provider can be
-line staring with:
+seen from the line similar to:

 ```
-Redirecting login to identity provider ...
+Redirecting login to identity provider https://keycloak.user1.mvl.eficode.academy/auth/realms/myrealm/protocol/openid-connect/auth?response_type=code&client_id=client1&scope=openid%20profile&redirect_uri=https%3A%2F%2Fclient1.user1.mvl.eficode.academy%2Fcallback&state=Tkg5Z21xbFRDUG5MTEZGMTkwQlpwdkdH&nonce=VTBjc1hVeDRvVG9GY081bUhFRjFiS3pz
 ```

 In the redirection, note how the authorization code flow is initiated
-with a parameter `response_type=code` and our client redirection URL
+with a parameter `response_type=code` i.e. we want to initiate an
+authorization code flow and our client redirection URL are included as
-are included as parameter `redirect_uri`.
-Note that e.g. URLs are
+parameter `redirect_uri`.
+Note that e.g. URLs are encoded such that
-encoded such that e.g. `:` becomes `%3A`.
-This is ordinary HTTP URL
+e.g. `:` becomes `%3A`.
+This is ordinary HTTP URL encoding.

-encoding.
+Enter test user credentials and continue with `SignIn` in

-When the login is completed at the identity provider, we are
+KeyClock.
+This should complete the login at the identity provider and
-redirected to the client.
-Locate the line starting with:
+we are redirected to the client.
+You can observe this with a new log
+line similar to:

 ```
-GET /callback ...
+GET /callback?state=Tkg5Z21xbFRDUG5MTEZGMTkwQlpwdkdH&session_state=312361ea-e6a0-4bce-9e37-f184c595798f&code=37551449-72d9-43ee-86ff-3e8f4ef73ffa.312361ea-e6a0-4bce-9e37-f184c595798f.d05ee7b2-4437-4423-a8c3-0aa893a9cf32
 ```

 In this callback we see a `state` parameter that matches the one we